DIY Steel Magnetic Board for Kids That Doubles as A Dry Erase Board!

 • 2′ x 3′ wooden picture frame

-Yes, that’s it!
-I bought the 2’x3′ sheet of galvanized steel from Lowe’s for around $8 or so and had it delivered to my house for free.
-(Here’s a similar one on Amazon.)
-Make sure you buy steel that is galvanized if you want it to be magnetic.
-I also bought a 2’x3′ picture frame from Michael’s.
-This was only $14.99 on one of their good sale days!
-They regularly put their picture frames on sale at 70% off, so just keep an eye out.
+I also bought a 2’x3′ picture frame from Michael’s, and it was only $14.99 on one of their good sale days.
+(They regularly put their picture frames on sale at 70% off, so just keep an eye out.)

-To make the magnetic board, I first took off the back of the picture frame and removed the plastic front.
-At this point, you’ll basically have just a wooden frame.
+To make the magnetic board, I first took off the back of the picture frame and removed the plastic front, basically leaving just a wooden frame.

 Last, I put the back of the picture frame on again to hold the steel in place.
 Simple as that!